Micro Master's Degree in Engagement of Employees and Organisational Learning

 • Understanding contemporary issues (PESTEL, Competition, organisational) that affect organisational performance.

-• HRM Performance relationship: theoretical frameworks such as HRM practice leads to HR outcomes leads to organisational performance what leads to what i.e ‘black box’ studies; Gallup studies; strength based performance management; definition of human capital ie. economic value of employee skills etc. decision making, education, training, health; and HR metrics.
+• HRM Performance relationship: theoretical frameworks such as HRM practice lead to HR outcomes lead to organisational performance what leads to what, i.e. ‘black box’ studies; Gallup studies, strength-based performance management; definition of human capital, i.e. the economic value of employee skills, etc. decision making, education, training, health; and HR metrics.

 • Rating scales, critical incidents, job satisfaction, objective production, judgemental evaluation, peer and self-assessment and negotiated performance appraisal.